- Book a cheap flight

 If you can secure this option, it can enable you to pre-book and lock in an affordable price, with the added bonus of being able to keep shopping around.
 This way you can cancel fee-free, if you later find a cheaper or better option or your plans change.

 In both cases, check terms and conditions as free cancellation may not be available on all properties or only up to a certain point.
 You may need to provide your credit card details to secure the booking, even if free cancellation is offered.

 5. Book holiday homes instead of hotels

-Bagging a cheap hotel deal could prove a false economy if you end up blowing your budget on the cost of eating out – especially if you’re in an expensive city or location.
+Bagging a cheap hotel deal could prove a false economy if you end up blowing your budget on the cost of eating out – especially if you’re in an expensive city or popular beach location.